satyamnag/tutrtalk-local-voice-ai/README.md

 ### Notes on models and resources

-- The default LLM is `qwen3-vl:4b`, because it's small and it supports tools.
+- The LLM runs via `llama-server` and auto-downloads from Hugging Face on first boot (no manual model download needed).
-- If you want to use a different LLM, you can change the `OLLAMA_MODEL` environment variable.
+- The default repo is `unsloth/Qwen3-4B-Instruct-2507-GGUF` (change `LLAMA_HF_REPO` to use a different model or quant).
+- The API exposes the model under an alias (default `qwen3-4b` via `LLAMA_MODEL_ALIAS`); the agent uses that via `LLAMA_MODEL`.
-- If you want to use a different STT, you can change the `VOXBOX_HF_REPO_ID` environment variable.
+- If you want to use a different STT model, change `VOXBOX_HF_REPO_ID`.
-- You can even swap out the URLs to use cloud models if you want (see `livekit_agent/src/agent.py`).
+- You can swap out the LLM/STT/TTS URLs to use cloud models if you want (see `livekit_agent/src/agent.py`).
-- The first time you run it, it needs to download a lot of stuff (often ~40GB) of models and supporting libraries (like CUDA) for the different local inference providers.
-CPU-only is much smaller and faster for the initial install.
+- The first run downloads a lot of data (often tens of GB) for models and supporting libraries.
+GPU-enabled images are bigger and take longer.
 - Installing takes a while.
 On an i9-14900hx it takes about 10 minutes to get everything ready.
-- Once it's all downloaded though, the whole suite itself fits in ~8GB of VRAM.
+- Ongoing VRAM/RAM usage depends heavily on the model, context size, and GPU offload settings.

+### Startup readiness

+`llama_cpp` returns 503s while the model is downloading/loading/warming up.
+The Compose stack includes a healthcheck for `llama_cpp`, and `livekit_agent` waits until `llama_cpp` is healthy (i.e. `/v1/models` responds) before starting.

 ## Architecture

 Each service is containerized and communicates over a shared Docker network: